We have often heard people saying, ‘What’s in a name?’; well when you plan on advertising your products online a lot can be said in that regard.

 By far we were able to find out the importance as well as some of the best ideas to optimize your product titles; however, consider this as an ongoing process.

 This will not only boost your ad performance but also give your products good exposure in Google free listings.
-A well-optimized product title goes a long way in shaping ad performances as it directly helps Google to identify your product and the better it identifies your products the more it will display them for the potential search queries.
+A well-optimized product title goes a long way in shaping ad performance as it directly helps Google to identify your product and the better it identifies your products the more it will display them for the potential search queries.

 In a nutshell, the relevant title >> more impressions >> more clicks > > more conversions.